 Closing data of your evaluation year

 |30 Nov 2019||30 Nov 2020|

 Can my company lose Singapore tax residency?

 Yes, if the IRAS thinks your “control and management” happens elsewhere.
-To comply, your board of directors has to meet and make strategic decisions in Singapore.
+So one important requirement is that your board of directors has to meet and make strategic decisions in Singapore.
 Having a local executive also helps convince IRAS that your company is resident.

 Losing residency means you won’t get most of the exemptions and benefits.
 Good news is that residency is evaluated on a yearly basis so you can apply again the following year.

 If I move to Singapore, what personal taxes will I pay?

 The personal tax rate is progressive from 0% to 22%.
 If you buy a property, tax on property is progressive from 0 to 16%.